soumyadip1995/BabyGPT/README.md

 Note:- We are not using original llama weights by meta.
 We are also using arbitrary values for 70B.
 You can port it to your own model using your own weights.

+#### Tokenization

+Tokenization using sentencepiece has been done.
+We are exporting a ```tokenizer.bin``` unlike the tokenizer the quant folder. (meta-pieces added) Look in the [llama](https://github.com/facebookresearch/llama/blob/main/llama/)folder.
+We can use the .bin file for further inference.

 ### LLaMA with Model FLOP Utilization(MFU) :zap:

 We need efficient memory usage for LLMs.
 Hardware accelerators use a technique called Hardware FLOP Utilization for efficient trade-offs between memory usage and compute.
 This is typically done using an estimate of the ratio of FLOPs observed on a given